manesajian/superq/README.md

 A superq instance is owned by a thread, a process, or the network.

-The base case is a _detached_ superq intended for single-thread use.
-In this case superq essentially provides a versatile alternative to synchronized Python collections such as the queue module.
-Important to note is that query functionality is not available to detached superqs and correspondingly access is very fast.
+The base case is a _detached_ superq, i.e. unattached to a datastore, which is intended for single-thread use.
+In this case superq essentially provides a versatile alternative to Python collections such as lists, dictionaries, deques, or the synchronized Queue class.
+Important to note is that query functionality is not available to detached superqs, and so access is very fast.

-An _attached_ superq can be accessed from multiple threads and supports queries.
+An _attached_ superq supports queries as well as concurrent access within a process.
 This is accomplished through a local instance of the superq datastore backed by sqlite.

 A _hosted_ superq is owned by a superq network node process managing a public datastore instance.
 The node process provides local and remote access and supports secure connections through SSL.